dharshan-kumar-ks/PGBuddy-FrontEnd/README.md

 - **Design**: Currently the UI is only designed and optimised for desktop screen with future plans for tablets and mobile devices.

 ### 👤 Resident View (PG Mates)
-- **Secure Authentication**: Sign up or log in via email/phone with JWT-based authentication (Spring Security).
+- **Secure Authentication**: Sign up or log in via email with JWT-based authentication (Spring Security).
 - **Rent & Payments**: View rent dues, pay securely via Razorpay, and track your payment history.
 - **Support Tickets**: Raise issues (e.g., "AC not working"), track status (Pending, In Progress, Resolved), and chat with the admin.
 - **Notice Board**: View and bookmark announcements (e.g., "Water maintenance tomorrow").